EIMI: Reviews

 EIMI was reckoned to be "a large poem" by a "penguin-Dante" in Marianne Moore's review of the work in Poetry magazine, 1933.
 Moore judges the book to be an "'enormous dream' about the proletarian fable" in which Cummings shifts grammatical and lyrical styles "as a seal that has been swimming right-side-up turns over and swims on its back for a time."

 After being out of print for nearly half a century, EIMI was reissued in 2007 by the New York publisher Liveright.
-This brought the work to the attention of a new generation of reviewers, including Frank Bures of World Hum, who wrote:

-"To call EIMI an easy read would be a lie.
-It’s a long, slow slog (like taking a train through the Soviet Union!) that requires tiresome mental gymnastics to understand each sentence.
-Much of it is impenetrable.
-Other parts are incomprehensible.
-Some parts, I have to admit, I read really, really fast.

-But it’s worth a look, nonetheless, at least as a glimpse of a time and place that’s no longer with us, and a journey with one of the most unusual writers ever, and one who didn’t like the world he saw being created on his journey into the heart of Stalin’s empire.
-It was a world that made him, in the end, cry out in a plea for what he saw being extinguished, for the very thing that made him a poet, and for that which makes us all human..."

-Bures calls the book a "very political travelogue" which "sees the political landscape as integral to the place," thereby getting at "bigger questions about the kind of worlds we create and that create us."
+This brought the work to the attention of a new generation of reviewers.
+For example, Frank Bures of World Hum called the book a "very political travelogue" which "sees the political landscape as integral to the place," thereby getting at "bigger questions about the kind of worlds we create and that create us."